maybebyte/anthesis/encrypted-headless-raspberry-pi-gentoo.md

 This setup won't prevent a determined adversary from removing the microSD card and tampering with anything on the boot partition (the kernel, the initramfs, or the firmware).
 It also doesn't prevent hardware-level attacks.
-An attacker could theoretically leverage these to obtain the encryption password entered on boot.
-The encryption does protect the data when the Raspberry Pi is powered off.
-Besides, targeted and sophisticated attacks like these aren't currently in my threat model.
-This setup raises the difficulty level for data recovery.
+If an attacker leverages these, they can obtain the encryption password entered on boot.

+Still, the encryption protects the data when the Raspberry Pi is powered off.
+This setup raises the difficulty level for data recovery, but it doesn't account for sophisticated attacks like this.

-If those types of attacks ever become part of my threat model, I would look into Secure Boot on the Raspberry Pi.
+If those types of attacks ever became part of my threat model, I would look into Secure Boot on the Raspberry Pi.